oci-landing-zones/terraform-oci-multicloud-azure/templates/azurerm-oci-exadata-quickstart/README.md

 This is a Terraform Template for provisioning Oracle Database@Azure with the following resources using AzureRM and OCI Terraform provider

 - Azure Resource Group (AzureRM) - Optional
-- Azure VNet with a delegated subnet for OracleDB@Azure (AzureRM)
+- Azure VNet with a delegated subnet for OracleDB@Azure (AzureRM/AVM)
 - Oracle Exadata Infrastructure (AzureRM)
 - Oracle VM Cluster (AzureRM)
 - OCI Private View (OCI) - Optional